CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Inheritance.md

 description: 9/8, 9/10 notes
 ---

-Define new class from existing oneusing `extends`.
+Define new class from existing one using `extends`.

 Subclass inherits fields and methods from superclass, but can also define new fields and methods of their own.